-Exeter v Montpellier (Sat)
+Gray hat-trick leads Exeter to victory

-Champions Cup: Exeter Chiefs v Montpellier Herault (Saturday)
+Heineken Champions Cup: Exeter Chiefs 42-6 Montpellier Herault - Jonny Gray hat-trick secures bonus-point win

 Last updated on .From the section Rugby Union